 The mission of the PhD program in Developmental Psychology is to provide students with a strong foundation in developmental theories and research from a lifespan perspective.
 Students examine individual and environmental influences at multiple, nested levels on the development of infants, preschoolers, children, adolescents, and adults, especially in urban environments.
 In particular, the program focuses on the ways in which culture and context shape developmental processes, including social and emotional, cognitive, identity, and language development.

-- A strong foundation in the core areas of Developmental Psychology with a focus on how current research methodologies might be applied to current issues in human development.
+- A strong foundation in the core areas of Developmental Psychology with a focus on how culture and context shapes developmental processes.

 - A wide range of quantitative and qualitative research methodologies, including survey research, experimental, observational, ethnographic, narrative and case studies.